What Is a Data Platform? A Practical Guide for 2025

 This is where data engineers build pipelines to convert raw data into trusted information assets.
 For example, a transformation job might join customer order data with marketing campaign information to calculate return on ad spend.
 Adhering to data engineering best practices is critical for building a reliable platform.

-This transformation stage is where a significant amount of business logic is encoded.
-It’s where raw inputs are turned into meaningful metrics—calculating customer lifetime value, identifying sales trends—making the data directly useful for business intelligence and decision-making.
+This transformation stage is where a significant amount of business logic gets encoded.
+Raw inputs turn into meaningful metrics - customer lifetime value, sales trends - which is what makes the data directly useful for business intelligence and decision-making.

 4. Metadata Management

 This component captures technical details (e.g., data types, schemas) and business context (e.g., data ownership, metric definitions).
-A robust metadata layer enables data discovery and lineage, allowing users to find the information they need and trust its origin.
+A well-maintained metadata layer is what lets users find the data they need and trust where it came from - through discovery and lineage tracking.

 5. Data Governance and Security